What does “rage bait” mean?

 rage bait

-Oh, this is such a good one to know —
+Oh, this is a good one to know —

-"Rage bait" is content — like a video, post, or headline — that is *designed* to make you angry on purpose.
-The creator knows it will upset people, and that's exactly the point.
+"Rage bait" is content — like a video, post, or headline — that is designed to make you angry on purpose.
+The person who made it wants you to get mad, because angry people click, share, and comment a lot.

-Basically, rage bait is a trap designed to make you angry so you'll pay attention.
+Basically, rage bait = content made to make you angry so you engage with it.

 Related words